 A webhook payload is the data sent from one application to another when a specific event occurs.
 Think of it as a notification system that delivers relevant information in real time.
 For example, when a customer places an order on an e-commerce platform, the platform might send a webhook payload to your application containing details about the order, such as the customer’s name, the items purchased, and the total amount.

-Unlike traditional APIs, which require you to poll for updates, webhooks push data to your application as soon as an event happens.
-This makes them faster, more efficient, and ideal for scenarios where real-time updates are critical.
+Unlike traditional APIs, where you "poll" for data by making repeated requests, webhooks push data to your endpoint as soon as an event happens.
+This makes them faster, more efficient, and ideal for time-sensitive processes.

-While the exact structure of a webhook payload can vary depending on the service or platform, most payloads share a few common elements.
+While the exact structure of a webhook payload can vary depending on the service or platform, most payloads share some common elements.
 Let’s break down the typical components:

 The headers contain metadata about the webhook request.
-This can include information such as the content type, the event type, and security tokens for verifying the authenticity of the request.
-Common headers include:
+This includes information such as the content type, authentication tokens, and timestamps.
+For example:

 {